RussellJQA/featured-linkedin-content/README.md

 I created this GitHub repository to highlight some of [my LinkedIn](https://www.linkedin.com/in/russelljqa/) [articles](https://www.linkedin.com/in/russelljqa/recent-activity/articles/) and [posts](https://www.linkedin.com/in/russelljqa/recent-activity/all/), and their associated code and/or image files.

 Because LinkedIn posts don't support Markdown, some of my posts may look better here than on LinkedIn.
-Hopefully, though, my articles will look essentially the same here and on LinkedIn.
+My articles should look essentially the same here and on LinkedIn, except that LinkedIn doesn't allow an article's featured image to be an animated .gif file.

 ## Here's the first article I'm highlighting: